sl-lang/sll/DOCUMENTATION.md

 ##### Description

-All expression are evaluated an the value of the last one is returned.
+All expression are evaluated and the value of the last one is returned.

 ##### Example